zak-45/WLEDAudioSync-Chataigne-Module/README.md

 Send your music from any computer to WLED sound reactive LED.
 Should Work on any OS where Chataigne run ( Win/Mac/Linux/Pi ).
 You only need to have WLED Sound Reactive version installed.
-No Hardware( micro analog or digital) required.
+No Hardware( micro: analog or digital) required.
 Use UDP Multicast, so your LED strip can be anywhere.
 Send different message version, to different UDP port with different settings at same time: thanks to Chataigne's Multiple Instances feature.